Our goal is to share information and products that are truly helpful to renters.

 Most insurance claims are processed and settled without much fuss.
 But some situations could slow down your claim or result in it being denied.

-1. You’re late or behind on your monthly payment
+1. You’re late or behind on your renters insurance premium payment

 2. Damages are less than your deductible

 Technically speaking, in this situation your claim may not have been denied but it may feel like it!
 Grumble grumble.
 Whatever benefits would have been paid have to be paid against your yearly deductible, so if it was less than that amount you won’t receive a check.